geugenm/polaris/docs/using/getting_started_with_polaris.md

 - The `--cache_dir` option specifies the directory to store additional files such as models used, normalizer, training data and test data

-- The `--save_test_train_data` option decides weather to save test and train data into the cache or not
+- The `--save_test_train_data` is here to give you option to choose whether to store test and train data or not because as sometimes test and train data can be quite large so the you might not want to store the input data

-- The `--metrics_dir` option specifies the directory to anomaly metrics
+- The `--metrics_dir` option specifies the directory to save anomaly metrics

-- The `--detector_config_file` opiton specifies the path to custom config file to specify the custom config file for parameters of detector
+- The `--detector_config_file` option specifies the path to custom config file to specify the custom config file for parameters of detector

-- The `--csv_sep` option specifies the separator which will be used when separating the input data if in case the input is in csv format.
-It's default value is (,) .
+- The `--csv_sep` option specifies the separator when input data is in CSV format.
+Its default value is a comma (",").

-- The `--output_file` provides the path in which output of the anomaly detector will be stored.
+- The `--output_file` provides the path in which output of the anomaly detector will be saved.

 # Conclusion